U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Natural Gas Transmission and Distribution Module

-The NGTDM represents the transmission, distribution, and pricing of natural gas, subject to end-use demand for natural gas and the availability of domestic natural gas and natural gas traded on the international market.
-The module tracks the flows of natural gas and determines the associated capacity expansion requirements in an aggregate pipeline network, connecting the domestic and foreign supply regions with 12 lower 48 U.S. demand regions.
-The 12 lower 48 regions align with the 9 Census divisions (with 3 subdivided).
+The Natural Gas Transmission and Distribution Module (NGTDM) models the transmission, distribution, and pricing of natural gas, subject to end-use demand for natural gas, the availability of domestic natural gas, and natural gas traded on the international market.
+The module balances natural gas supply and demand, tracks the flows of natural gas, and determines the associated capacity expansion requirements in an aggregate pipeline network, connecting domestic and limited foreign supply sources with 12 regions in the Lower 48 states.
+The 12 regions align with the 9 Census divisions (with 3 subdivided).
 Alaska is handled separately.

-Petroleum Market Module
+Liquid Fuels Market Module

 Capacity expansion of refinery process units and nonpetroleum liquid fuels production facilities is also modeled in the LFMM.
 The model uses current liquid fuels production capacity, the cost and performance of each production unit, expected fuel and feedstock costs, expected financial parameters, expected liquid fuels demand, and relevant environmental policies to project the optimal mix of new capacity that should be added in the future.

-Two California-specific policies are also represented in the LFMM: the low carbon fuel standard (LCFS) and the AB 32 cap-and-trade program.
-The LCFS requires the carbon intensity (amount of greenhouse gases per unit of energy) of transportation fuels sold for use in California to decrease according to a schedule published by the California Air Resources Board.
+Fuels produced by Fischer-Tropsch synthesis or through a pyrolysis process also are modeled in the LFMM, based on their economics in comparison with competing feedstocks and products.
+The five processes modeled are CTL, CBTL, GTL, BTL, and pyrolysis.
+Two California-specific policies also are represented in the LFMM: the Low Carbon Fuel Standard (LCFS) and the Assembly Bill 32, the Global Warming Solutions Act of 2006 (AB 32), cap-and-trade program.
+The LCFS requires the carbon intensity of transportation fuels sold for use in California (the amount of greenhouse gases emitted per unit of energy) to decrease according to a schedule published by the California Air Resources Board.
 California’s AB 32 cap-and-trade program is established to help California achieve its goal of reducing CO2 emissions to 1990 levels by 2020.
-Working with other NEMS modules (IDM, EMM, and Emissions Policy Module), the LFMM provides emissions allowances and actual emissions of CO2 from California refineries, and NEMS provides the mechanism (carbon price) to trade allowances such that the total CO2 emissions cap is met.
+Working with other NEMS modules (Industrial Demand Module, EMM, and Emissions Policy Module), the LFMM provides emissions allowances and actual emissions of CO2 from California refineries, and NEMS provides the mechanism (carbon price) to trade allowances such that the total CO2 emissions cap is met.

 Coal Market Module